 G - Airfix/Dapol Esso tank wagon H - Airfix Skyray J - Airfix Lunar Module K - Airfix Space Shuttle L - Airfix Matilda 1/76 M - Airfix SNR4 Hovercraft N - Revell Scissor Bridge O - Revell 1/24th Gemini capsule P - Darth Vader Tie Fighter Q - Caddymatic Tea dispensor R - Vintage coffee jar lid (Maxwell House?)
 S - Vintage coffee jar lids (Nestles) T - Plastic vents/grating U - shop window sunglasse's display stands V - Bic Razors W - Wilkinson razors X - Wedding cake plastic stands/pillers Y - 120mm film spools Z - 35mm slide holders.

-on what was probably the easiest bit, the three
+on what was probably the easiest bit, the three smaller

 side-pods.
-I began by gluing together the Saturn
+I began by gluing together the Saturn V hull

 Plasticard to form the basic shape, and then added the